-The annual RTST Sir Peter Hall Director Award is designed to provide an up-and-coming director with a first-time, career-breakthrough opportunity to originate and direct, as sole director, a fully-funded production as part of a main season of plays at a mid-scale British regional theatre and to provide grant support to that theatre to stage that production, which might, depending on the circumstances, tour to other venues.
+The annual RTST Sir Peter Hall Director Award is designed to provide an up-and-coming director with a first-time, career-breakthrough opportunity to originate and direct, as sole director, a fully-funded production as part of a main season of plays at a mid-scale British regional theatre and to provide grant support to that theatre to stage that production.
+Typically, the production tours to other venues nationally.

 The name of the Award honours the memory of the RTST’s co-founder Sir Peter Hall.

-How the RTST Sir Peter Hall Director Award 2022 Works
+How the RTST Sir Peter Hall Director Award 2022 Worked

-The winner of the Award will win the opportunity to originate and direct a play (the “Production”) in the main season of plays to be staged at Nottingham Playhouse in Autumn 2023.
-The RTST Sir Peter Hall Director Award 2022 will be awarded to an up-and-coming director for demonstration of excellence and high promise in directing skills and appreciation of how to create theatre that appeals to audiences in Nottingham and potentially on a brief UK tour.
-The winner will emerge from a rigorous competitive process organised by the RTST in conjunction with Nottingham Playhouse.
-We are particularly keen to see candidates from a diversity of backgrounds, interests and needs.
+The winner of the Award gets the opportunity to originate and direct a play (the “Production”) in the main season of plays to be staged at Nottingham Playhouse in Autumn 2023.
+The RTST Sir Peter Hall Director Award 2022 is awarded to an up-and-coming director for demonstration of excellence and high promise in directing skills and appreciation of how to create theatre that appeals to audiences in Nottingham and potentially on a brief UK tour.
+The winner emerges from a rigorous competitive process organised by the RTST in conjunction with Nottingham Playhouse.
+We were particularly keen to see candidates from a diversity of backgrounds, interests and needs.

-For any candidate requiring access support, information on how we can help is provided (under the heading of “Accessibility”) in the “Rules and Information” mentioned below.
-We welcome entries from parents and carers who need to balance their caring responsibilities with their working lives.
+Any candidate requiring access support, information on how we can help was provided (under the heading of “Accessibility”) in the “Rules and Information” mentioned below.
+We welcomed entries from parents and carers who need to balance their caring responsibilities with their working lives.

 The RTST Sir Peter Hall Director Award opened for entries on Tuesday, 12 April, 2022 and closed for entries on Monday, 23 May, 2022.